 Note: Adapted from a chapter from the publication by Qadesh La Yahweh Press that is titled The Sacred Name Yahweh.

-Click this link for Bibliography and Abbreviations on pages 275-286.
+Click on this link for Bibliography and Abbreviations.

 1 Jos.
 Wars, 5:5:7.